-If you elect to receive your benefit as an annuity, payments will start on the first day of the month following your retirement date or the date you elect to commence benefits as long as you complete and submit the required forms on time.
+If you elect to receive your benefit as an annuity, payments will start on the first of the month following your retirement date as long as you complete and submit the required forms on time.
 Keep in mind that if you elect an annuity, once payments begin, you cannot change your election or your beneficiary, except as noted above.